 Despite the hassle of getting started, the CBS Sports app is one of the most popular.
 With 5-star reviews outnumbering 1-star reviews eleven-to-one, the app has gotten a 4.3-star reputation.
 Fans also love that CBS’s high-quality video stream lets them get the NCAA Basketball Tournament, major golf tournaments and more.
 (But remember: no streaming of the NFL unless you’re on Verizon.)

-Related: How to Watch CBS Online, Without Cable in 2017 – Complete Guide
+Related: How to Watch CBS Live Without Cable

 NBC Sports